junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 90.【Cas&Jimmy】S10E20 What if 419-1520 all in Jimmy's brain only

-What if these are all Cas's explanation to Jimmy for copential consequence to let him think thoroughly about saying yes: 1020 Claire's blaim, Amelia's vision/dream, their pain, Dean's "because of Jimmy's sacrifice, Cas get to save world"
+What if these are all Cas's explanation to Jimmy for potential consequence to let him think thoroughly about saying yes: 1020 Claire's blame, Amelia's vision/dream, their pain, Dean's "because of Jimmy's sacrifice, Cas get to save world"

+then rewind back to 401, let Jimmy make informed decision (← fully informational, base of consent)

 ### 91.【Cas】S06E22 What if he stopped and they let Rafael win